SidxA/reduce-daemensionality/README.md

 - 05/15
 	- analyticsignal form FourierAnalysis is the hilbert trafo, cation due to extracted DC/mean? component
 	- diffmap alpha parameter distinguishes between "directionalized" diffusion?
 0.5 should be good
+	- diffmap fit only uses multiple cores when called by include from external script
+	-